TakamichiOsumi/B-Plus-Tree/README.md

 # B+ Tree (Variant)

-Making a submodule for my other repository.
+Making a submodule for my other repository for self-education.

 ## How to build and test